rhedau1/productsManagement/README.md

 - Make sure the user exist
 - Get order id in request body
 - Make sure the order belongs to the user
 - Make sure that only a cancellable order could be canceled.
-Else send an appropriate error message and response.
+Else send an appropriate error msg and response.
 - __Response format__
   - _**On success**_ - Return HTTP status 200.
 Also return the updated order document.
 The response should be a JSON object like [this](#successful-response-structure)
-  - _**On error**_ - Return a suitable error message with a valid HTTP status code.
+  - _**On error**_ - Return a suitable error msg with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ## Testing
 - To test these apis create a new collection in Postman named Project 5 Shopping Cart